Sampreet/qom/README.md

 Values, Thresholds, Axes = properties.calculate(my_model, script_data)
 ```

-Here, `my_model` is a python class describing the system and `script_data` is a dictionary containing the data for calculation of the properties and the parameters for visualization of the results.
+Here, `my_model` is a python class describing the system with the required property function inside it and `script_data` is a dictionary containing the data required for calculation of the properties and the parameters for visualization of the results.

 Examples on usage of various modules can be found in the [`examples`](./examples) folder.